Consent for Therapy and Other Participation Terms

 • By signing this consent form you agree to work with your LCA therapist to come up with a safety plan, including identifying one or two emergency contacts, in the event of a crisis situation during your sessions.

 Video Recording: Your therapist will ask you at the start of each session if you consent to the session being recorded.
-If you consent, your therapist will record the session for ongoing quality improvement and quality assurance of our services.
-Recordings are kept for 2 weeks and then deleted.No one other than the therapist (including you) has permission to record sessions.
+If you consent, your therapist will record the session to enable preparation of a draft summary note of the session, using our artificial intelligence tools, and for the purposes of quality assurance, training, and the development and improvement of our services and artificial intelligence tools.
+The draft note will be reviewed by your therapist prior to inclusion in the clinical record.

 Your Location During Video Sessions: Like all health care providers, LCA’s therapists are licensed to offer services on a state by state basis.
 In order to ensure your LCA therapist is appropriately licensed, we ask that you please search for a provider based upon your planned location at the time your session takes place.
 If your location changes at any point from one state to another, please let your LCA therapist know as soon as possible.
 Please be aware that your LCA therapist may not be able to provide services when you travel to a different state and is not able to provide services when you travel outside of the U.S.